george-hawkins/uart-over-wifi/video-compression/README.md

 Note that unlike the AVIF encoder, the default is not to loop so, if you want to loop, you have to specify `-loop 0`.
 I didn't specify an encoder with `-vcodec` as `ffmpeg` has two WebP encoders and I've seen it suggested that it's better to leave it to `ffmpeg` to decide which to use.

-Cranking the compression up from the default 4 to 6 produces little improvement (the file size went down from 4.5MB to 4.3MB compared with just 145KB for AVIF) and made the encoder even slower than AVIF (4m 50s vs 4m 40s) - at the default compression of 4, WebP is much faster (just 12s).
+Cranking the `-compression_level` up from the default 4 to 6 produces little improvement (the file size went down just 5%) and made the encoder even slower than AVIF (4m 50s vs 4m 40s) - at the default compression of 4, WebP is much faster (just 12s).

 This is the result with the default compression (4) and quality (75), despite the much larger file size, the quality is noticeably worse than the more modern AVIF format.